Thibault-Laffargue/Microbial-profiling-of-native-and-alien-Drosophila-in-French-Guania/README.md

 - **Pooled samples**: Sequenced for 16S and ITS markers
 - **Single-fly samples**: Sequenced for COI (Cytochrome Oxidase I)

-This repository has been structured so that its three main components can be used independently.
+This repository has been structured so that its main components can be used independently.
 As a result, you can skip any section that is not of interest to you.

 ## Getting Started